Revealed: The secret CEO texts that tell the tale of Uber-Waymo's self-driving tech spat

 Those missing texts represent "significant and inexplicable gaps" say Waymo's lawyers who have been chasing Uber since May to hand over the messages after a judge ordered them to do so.
 The lawyers point out [PDF] that they know of at least two meetings between the two men prior to February 2016: one at Uber HQ in December 2015 and another during the weekend of 2 January 2016.

-Levandowki left Waymo in January 2016 and set up his own self-driving truck company, Ottomotto, that was bought by Uber for $680m in August 2016.
+Levandowski left Waymo in January 2016 and set up his own self-driving truck company, Ottomotto, that was bought by Uber for $680m in August 2016.

 Waymo suspects Levandowski conspired with Kalanick while still at Waymo, and alleges Levandowski shared 4,000 documents that he stole from Waymo with Uber on critical self-driving technology.
 Waymo also claims that the creation of Otto Trucking was little more than an elaborate corporate shell game to put distance between Uber and Levandowski and that its purchase was effective a pay-off for stealing technology and engineers for Uber.